 As per the Payment of Gratuity Act, the scheme for the payment of gratuity is applicable for:

 - oil fields

 In general, an employee is covered under the Act if the organisation has at least 10 employees at any given time in the preceding 12 months.

 And once an organisation comes under the Act, it will always remain covered even if the number of employees comes below 10.

 An employee is eligible to get gratuity under the following circumstances:

 - An employee retires after completing 5 years of continuous service with the same organization.

 - If an employee resigns after 5 years of working with the same organization.

-- Temporary staffs, contract workers are also eligible for gratuity as long as they are considered as employees in the company
+- Temporary staffs, contract workers are also eligible if they are considered as employees in the company.

-- If an employee is being transferred overseas on an assignment, then he / she is eligible for gratuity.
+- When an employee is transferred overseas on an assignment.

-- An employee who passes away or suffers disability due to illness or an accident.
+- An employee who passes away / suffers disability due to illness or an accident.

 - The ratio 15 / 26 represents 15 days out of 26 working days in a month i.e., An average of 30 days reduced by 4 Sundays is considered for calculation.

 - Last drawn salary = Basic Salary + Dearness Allowance i.e., Basic + DA.
 Here we do not consider gross salary or net salary.

 - So, years of service are rounded to the nearest full year.
 For e.g., If the employee has a total service of 20 years, 10 months and 25 days, then you will receive the gratuity for 21 years.